Pupienus: Reign

 However, factions within the Senate who had hoped to profit from the accession of the Gordians manipulated the people and the Praetorian Guard to agitate for the elevation of Gordian III as their imperial colleague.
 Leaving his senior colleague Balbinus in charge of the civil administration at Rome, sometime during late April, Pupienus marched to Ravenna, where he oversaw the campaign against Maximinus, recruiting German auxiliary troops who had served under him whilst he was in Germania.
 After Maximinus was assassinated by his soldiers just outside Aquileia, Pupienus dispatched both Maximinus' troops and his own back to their provinces (along with a considerable donative) and returned to Rome with his newly acquired German bodyguard.

 Balbinus, in the meantime, had failed to keep public order in the capital.
 The sources suggest that Balbinus suspected Pupienus of using his German bodyguard to supplant him, and they were soon living in different parts of the Imperial palace.
 This meant that they were at the mercy of disaffected elements in the Praetorian Guard, who resented serving under Senate-appointed emperors, and now plotted to kill them.
 Pupienus, becoming aware of the threat, begged Balbinus to call for the German bodyguard.
 Balbinus, believing that this news was part of a plot by Pupienus to have him assassinated, refused, and the two began to argue just as the Praetorians burst into the room.
 Both emperors were seized and dragged back to the Praetorian barracks where they were tortured and hacked to death in the bath house.
 They only ruled 99 days.

 Family and other Emperors of the era

 Three individuals have been identified as his children.
 Titus Clodius Pupienus Pulcher Maximus, consul suffectus c.
 235, and patron of the town of Tibur outside Rome, has been identified as his oldest son.
 Marcus Pupienus Africanus Maximus, consul ordinarius in 236 as the colleague of the Emperor Maximinus Thrax, has been identified as his youngest son.
-These consulships in the family, across the reigns of Severus Alexander and Maximinus Thrax, suggest that the family was influential and in high favour.
-Pupienus also had a daughter, named Pupiena Sextia Paulina Cethegilla, wife of Marcus Ulpius Eubiotus Leurus.
+These consulships in the family, across the reigns of Severus Alexander and Maximinus Thrax, suggest that the family was influential and in high regard.
+Pupienus also had a daughter named Pupiena Sextia Paulina Cethegilla, who possibly married Marcus Ulpius Eubiotus Leurus.